brettz9/webappfind/README-old.md

 1. Consider encouraging use of MIME types for file type names.
 1. Mode and parameter changes
+    1. Pass in argument for profile, or if defunct in browsers, at least allow to open a private window/tab
     1. API changes/additions (Anticipated change with custom modes and allowing for multiple modes (and file access) at once.)
         1. Allow not just one, but multiple, file/URL/folder/command-line/web app/etc. arguments to be passed into the web application (e.g., for preferences, privilege level simulation or request information, schema,